MonoS/VS-ContinuityFixer/README.md

 # Usage
 ::

 	edgefixer.ContinuityFixer(src, left, top, right, bottom, radius)

-src, left, top, right, bottom are mandatory radius is optional, it default to the shortest dimension of the clip [usually the height].
+src, left, top, right, bottom are mandatory.
+radius is optional, it default to the shortest dimension of the clip [usually the height].

 The plugin repair only the first plane [and will discart the others], for repairing all the planes do as follow
 ::

 	#repair two left row on the luma plane and one left row on the chroma planes
 	y = core.std.ShufflePlanes(src, [0], vs.Gray).edgefixer.ContinuityFixer(y,2,0,0,0)
 	u = core.std.ShufflePlanes(src, [1], vs.Gray).edgefixer.ContinuityFixer(u,1,0,0,0)